yoarch/flauncher/README.md

 # flauncher
-universal file launcher for terminal
+Universal file launcher for terminal

 Launch any file in terminal with one unique command. flauncher works as a command router and launches the entered files with the according application regarding your preferences settings.